mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 Your deployment package will be created, and its location displayed in an information message.

 {{% alert type="info" %}}
-By default, the deployment package will be created in the *releases* folder of your project.
+By default, the deployment package will be created in the *releases* folder of your app.
 {{% /alert %}}

 ##### 5.2.1.2 Deploying the Application to Cloud Foundry using CF CLI